Anaqor/demo-starter-nuxt/README.md

+# PROJECT MOVED TO PlanQK organization

+**NOTICE:** This project has moved to the GitHub PlanQK organization for continued updates and development.
+You can find the latest version of this project at (https://github.com/PlanQK/planqk-demo-starter-nuxt).

 # Demo Starter Nuxt

 This is an example of a PlanQK Demo created with Nuxt.
 The demo creates a web user interface to demonstrate the Quantum Random Number Generator published on the PlanQK Marketplace.
 The app has a user interface and a single server route to make requests to the PlanQK service and ensure that credentials are not exposed to the client.